 Details of the percentage of construction or refurbishment to be completed after the contract date are required as part of the application for the off-the-plan concession.

-- 15 per cent for base (slab/foundations et cetera),
+- 15 per cent for base (such as slab/foundations),

 - 30 per cent for frame,